Andreyspro/matrices/README.md

-Pet project for learn programming with C++ using.
+My Pet project for learn programming with C++ using.
 Additionally pratctice in GIT.

 Goals: